MicrosoftDocs/bi-shared-docs/docs/analysis-services/tabular-models/partitions-ssas-tabular.md

 ### Processing partitions

  For deployed models, processing occurs by using SSMS, or by running a script which includes the process command and specifies processing options and settings.
-When authoring models by using Visual Studio, you can run process operations by using a Process command from the Model menu or toolbar.
+When authoring models by using Visual Studio, you can run process operations on the workspace database by using a Process command from the Model menu or toolbar.
 A Process operation can be specified for a partition, a table, or all.

  When a process operation is run, a connection to the data source is made using the data connection.
 New data is imported into the model tables, relationships and hierarchies are rebuilt for each table, and calculations in calculated columns and measures are re-calculated.